Preparing for Exams – Part 1a – managing exam anxiety

 Energy drinks: Give them a miss – they are nutritionally quite useless.

 Alcohol intake: no more than 2 standard drinks in a day, no more than 4 standard drinks in a single occasion.
 Kidding yourself about what constitutes a standard drink?
 Try here.
 Recent research is suggesting there is ‘no safe level of alcohol intake’, so the old ‘red wine is good for my heart’ is a furfy.
+Alcohol also impairs sleep which is critical to the learning process.

 Physical activity: 150-300 minutes of moderate intensity per week or 75-150 minutes of vigorous per week.
 Try to be active most days.
 Break up periods of sitting as often as possible.
 Use a pomodoro timer to study/work in timed slots.
 Use breaks to stand up, move around, and re-energise.
 Read more here.

-Think you’ve got a valid reason why these recommendations don’t apply to you? – Fair enough, but talk to your GP or one of ours about what might be more appropriate for you.
-Obviously these guidelines do vary a bit by health status, age and gender.
+Think you’ve got a valid reason why these recommendations don’t apply to you? – Fair enough but talk to your GP or one of ours about what might be more appropriate for you.
+Obviously, these guidelines do vary a bit by health status, age and gender.

 By my reckoning, it’s a couple of weeks before exams.
 Plenty of time to implement some of these simple lifestyle changes, none of which will hurt your study plans.